Scroll to navigation

 Notes

-If first == last or first1 == last1, init is returned, unmodified
+If first == last or first1 == last1, init is returned, unmodified.

 Example

-transform_reduce can be used to parallelize std::inner_product:
+transform_reduce can be used to parallelize std::inner_product.
+Some systems may

 // Run this code